 Ensure that the links coming from authority websites are focused on exact anchors, while the other links use a combination of anchor terms.

-Bing offers some excellent pieces of advice around your website coding and structure.
+Bing offers some excellent pieces of advice about your website coding and structure.

 Firstly, they suggest that quality content should be kept close to the surface.
 In other words, none of your content should be more than three clicks away from your site’s homepage.